apk/kopf/README.md

   jobs names to trigger, and the values are the extra arguments to pass to the respective jobs.

+The following configuration points exists for procs only:

+* `restart-on-file` is a string or an array of strings of files names.
+If one these files changes in size, modification time or existence, a running instance of the proc is terminated (via `SIGTERM`), and a new instance will be started.
+Relative file names are interpreted relative to the configured `dir`.

+* `hup-on-file` is like `restart-on-file` except that a `SIGHUP` is delivered to the process instead of terminating it.

 ## Issues

 `kopf` does not try to kill procs or wait for jobs to finish